ehacinom/timeseries/README.md

 The client script is very basic: it connects to the server, and when the server streams data over, it logs it out.

 A lot is happening in the server script.
+The first part is initializing the websocket server.
+If Tessel receives a connection, it logs.
+If Tessel recieves a `text` event, it prints that out, but also creates a Writeable Stream!
+This is saved to the scope outside of the callback.

+The second part is basically the climate tutorial script, except that not only is the climate data logged out to the t2 CLI, we *write it to the writeable stream*, which means it is piped to the end of that connection -- our client.
+Our client, listening for binary streams, then simply logs it out.

 This section is where I learned the most about streams.
 Readable streams should be piped to the next handler, e.g. `process.stdout`, whereas writeable streams are written to.
 This seems like an obvious distinction, but I spent a morning figuring this out.

+**D3 charts**
+Time to change gears.
+Head into `tessel-code/05-charts`.
+Reading this article on [https://bost.ocks.org/mike/chart/](configurable, reusable charts), means that not all d3.js code is equal.

 other
 =======